 Wine titled Lambrusco Grasparossa di Castelvetro must be made up from at least 85% Lambrusco Grasparossa grapes.
 The remaining to 15% can be made up of other Lambrusco varieties.

 Lambrusco Salamino di Santa Croce

 Lambrusco Salamino di Santa Croce is the area with the highest annual production.
-Here, the grape variety Lambrusco Salamino dominates and most of the wines are sweetly developed.
-Their quality is usually less convincing.
-Whereas the few dry wines from this DOC are considered particularly good.
+Here, the grape variety Lambrusco Salamino dominates and most of the wines are both semi-sweet and dry frizzante versions are developed.

 Rinaldini, Vecchio Moro, Lambrusco Grasparossa di Castelvetro NV

 From the Rinaldini family’s estate near Parma.
 This serious wine is dry, dark, almost purple in color, rich, unctuous, and frothy, and delivers intense flavors of black cherries and autumnal dried fruits, with just a hint of sweet spice.
 It pairs well with smoked or cured meats and hard cheeses – ideally an aged parmesan, since the land was once used to breed cows for milk for the same cheese – and provides intense flavors of black cherries and early autumn dried fruits, with just a slight touch of sweet spice.

 Fattoria Moretto Lambrusco Grasparossa di Castelvetro Secco